Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 service ProcessorService {
   @restrict: [
-    { grant: ['READ', 'CREATE'], to: 'support' },  // ✅ Support can view all incidents { grant: ['UPDATE', 'DELETE'],                 // ❌ VULNERABILITY: DELETE granted to support users
+    { grant: ['READ', 'CREATE'], to: 'support' },        // ✅ Support can view all incidents { grant: ['UPDATE', 'DELETE'],                       // ✅ UPDATE, DELETE granted to support users
       to: 'support',
       where: 'assignedTo is null or assignedTo = $user'  // ✅ Horizontal control (correct) }